Charlotte Cardin: Career

-Cardin began her career as a model at the age of 15, where she appeared in numerous advertising campaigns such as Barilà.
+Cardin began her career as a model at the age of 15, where she appeared in advertising campaigns, including Barilà.
 She was a Top 4 finalist in the first season of the TVA singing competition La Voix in 2013, later the same year she was featured on Garou's album Au milieu de ma vie as a duet vocalist on the single "Du vent, des mots".
 On March 1, 2014, she appeared on the sister series The Voice: la plus belle voix in France to perform the song with Garou, a judge on that edition.

 She released her solo debut EP, Big Boy, in 2016 on Cult Nation Records.
 The EP featured songs in both English and French, and included rapper Nate Husser as a featured artist on "Like It Doesn't Hurt".
 She was a shortlisted SOCAN Songwriting Prize finalist in the French division for her song "Les échardes", and the title track "Big Boy" was playlisted on CBC Radio 2 and charted on the Radio 2 Top 20.
 She made an appearance on the talk show Tout le monde en parle to discuss her mini-album in November 2016.

 For the 2017 SOCAN Songwriting Prize, she was a nominee in the English category for "Big Boy" and in the French category for "Faufile", becoming the first artist in the history of the award to be nominated in both categories in the same year.
 In 2017, she released her second EP, Main Girl.

 She received two Juno Award nominations at the Juno Awards of 2018, for Breakthrough Artist of the Year and Songwriter of the Year for "Main Girl", "Paradise Motion" and "The Kids".
 In 2018, she received another SOCAN Songwriting Prize nomination for "Main Girl".